soof-golan/soofgolan.com/_posts/stockr.md

 ### Architecture

 stockr is served statically with cloudflare pages.
-The client connects to alpaca using only one WebSocket, exchanges the API Key, and lets the users to start typing Tickers
+The client connects to alpaca using only one WebSocket, exchanges the API Key, and lets the users start typing Tickers

 ![stock architecture](/assets/blog/stockr/arch.png)